ibm-cloud-docs/dl/external-resources.md

 * [**Case Study for Direct Link and {{site.data.keyword.cloud_notm}}**](https://www.digitalrealty.com/case-studies/ibm-cloud){: external}

-    **Abstract:** As {{site.data.keyword.cloud_notm}} needed to expand its global data center footprint to meet burgeoning demand for its Infrastructure-as-a-Service offering, it needed the right data center partner to achieve the best available combination of power, space, and price.
+    **Abstract** - As {{site.data.keyword.cloud_notm}} needed to expand its global data center footprint to meet burgeoning demand for its Infrastructure-as-a-Service offering, it needed the right data center partner to achieve the best available combination of power, space, and price.

     Delivery systems that put extra steps between server deployments, cloud, and customers were too slow and indirect to deliver the low latency and high throughput {{site.data.keyword.cloud_notm}} promises its customers.